Urban-Analytics-Technology-Platform/poppusher/README.md

 <!-- prettier-ignore-end -->

+# What is popgetter?

-Popgetter is a convenience tool for downloading census data from a number of different jurisdictions and coercing the data into common formats.
+Popgetter is a collection of tools, designed to make it convenient to download census data from a number of different jurisdictions and coercing the data into common formats.
 The aim is that city or region scale analysis can be easily [replicated](https://the-turing-way.netlify.app/reproducible-research/overview/overview-definitions.html#table-of-definitions-for-reproducibility) for different geographies, using the most detailed, locally available data.

+# What is poppusher?

+This repo is "poppusher", which is one component of the popgetter project.
+Poppusher is a pipeline which downloads data from a number of different jurisdictions and then processes it into a common format.
+The data is then stored in a cloud-based data store, which can be accessed by other components of the popgetter project.

+See the [flow diagram](flow-diagram.md) for more details.

-## What popgetter does and doesn't do
+## What the popgetter system does and doesn't do

 **Popgetter DOES:**

 For each of the implemented countries:

 - Download the most detailed geometries, for which census data is available.
-- Download the most detailed census available for selected variables (currently focused on population and car ownership).
+- Download the most detailed census available for most, if not all, variables published by the census.
 - Ensures that the geometries and census data join correctly.

-**Popgetter WILL**

-- present some standard metadata to allow the user to see which variables are available and any possible trade-off between geographic and demographic disaggregation.
+- Presents some standard metadata to allow the user to explore which variables are available.
 - publish the data in a set of common file types (eg CloudGeoBuff, Parquet, PMtiles).